Characterization of Erd\"os matrices by their zero entries: An algorithm to find all matrices

-We also notice a big chunk of these non-examples in simplicial faces of $\Omega_n$ (i.e. when all inner permutations are linearly independent).
-Out of the 65 non-examples 33 are simplicial.
-In comparison, only 83 of the 534 admissible skeletons are simplicial.
-The interested reader may see \cite{brualdi1977-1} for a thoroughly study and characterization of skeletons of simplicial faces, and \cite{Brualdi2021} studies the RCDS matrices in these simplices.
-Following these complete characterizations, it might be interesting to investigate in higher dimensions the afore-stated phenomenon (and any possible explanations, even speculative).
+\begin{remark}[On simplicial skeletons] A big chunk of these non-example $E_S$'s seem to occur in simplicial faces of $\Omega_n$ (i.e. when $P_n(S)$ is a linearly independent set).
+For $n=5$, out of the 65 non-examples, 33 are simplicial.
+In comparison, only 83 of the 534 totally supported skeletons are simplicial.
+See \cite{brualdi1977-1} for a thorough study and characterization of skeletons of simplicial faces, and \cite{Brualdi2021} for simplicial RCDS skeletons.
+Using those complete characterizations, it might be worth investigating in higher dimensions the afore-stated phenomenon (and possible explanations, even speculative). \end{remark}

+\begin{remark}[Monte Carlo simulations for $n\geqslant 7$] We run Algorithm-1 for a random sample of $10000$ skeletons, instead of the whole list from Step 1: For $n=7$, totally supported skeletons are $4377$ out of which $2758$ are \erdos{} ($63.2\%$).
+For $n=8$, totally supported skeletons are $5713$, with 3476 \erdos{} matrices ($60.8\%$). \end{remark}